still-js/stilljs-site/docs/form.md

 For comboboxes, binding is done on the <b>`<select>`</b> element using `(value)`, and when options come from a list, a placeholder can be used.

 ![Project Structure](assets/img/combo-box.gif)

+### Form validation overview
+Still.js provides with it's own validation capabilities which provides with a bunch of pre-defined ones.
+But also it allows custom validator to be added.
+Check <a href="../directive/#form-validation-directives">Form Validation Directive</a>.

 ### In Summary